Subject · Philosophy

 • Is Philosophy hard? +

 Demanding but rewarding for the right student.
-The content isn't memorisation-heavy in the way History or Biology is, but the analytical demand — reconstructing arguments precisely, identifying objections, weighing positions, writing rigorously — is significant.
+The content isn't memorisation-heavy in the way History or Biology is, but the analytical demand is significant: reconstructing arguments precisely, identifying objections, weighing positions, and writing rigorously.
 Students who enjoy structured argument and aren't intimidated by abstract reasoning tend to thrive.
 Students who prefer subjects with concrete content sometimes find Philosophy frustrating.

 • How does A-level Philosophy differ from A-level Religious Studies? +